atkamara/Taxability/README.md

 $  pip install virtualenv
 ```

-When then installation process is done, you can now create a virtual environment that you can call for instance **mlenv** by using the following command line:
+When the installation process is done, you can now create a virtual environment that you can call for instance **mlenv** by using the following command line:
 ```bash
 $ virtualenv -p python3 mlenv
 ```